Philip Snyman

-Philippus Albertus Borman Snyman (born 26 March 1987) is a South African rugby union footballer.
-He is the current captain of South Africa's National Rugby 7s Team, Blitzbokke.
-He also plays as a centre or winger for the Cheetahs in both Super Rugby and the Currie Cup.
+Philippus Albertus Borman Snyman (born 26 March 1987) is a South African former rugby union player and is currently the head coach of the South Africa national rugby sevens team.
+As a player, he was the captain of South Africa's National Rugby 7s Team, Blitzbokke.
+He also played as a centre or winger for the Cheetahs in both Super Rugby and the Currie Cup.

 He was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.

-Career
+Playing career

 Super Rugby

-Snyman replaced Andries Strauss who was suspended for a dangerous tackle on Lions Lock Wikus van Heerden in 2012.
+Snyman replaced Andries Strauss who was suspended for a dangerous tackle on Lions lock Wikus van Heerden in 2012.

 Sevens

 He made his sevens debut for the Blitzbokke at the 2008 Dubai Sevens.
 He returned for the final two legs of the series in a bid to clinch the 2008–09 IRB Sevens World Series title, which South Africa eventually won.

 Snyman signed a two-year contract with the South African Sevens team from 2012 until 2014.
 In 2013, he was included in the squad for the 2013 Rugby World Cup Sevens.
 Snyman suffered a knee ligament injury at the 2015 Hong Kong Sevens and was replaced by newcomer Carel du Preez for the rest of the series.